YiliangTracyZhang/GENJI/README.md

 --out ./example/output/BMI_T2D_chr22.txt
 ```

 It should take about 30 seconds for this toy example to run.
-The correct output should be:
+The correct output of this example should be:

 | rho | se | pvalue | corr | h1 | h2 | m | N1 | N2
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |